Key Specs of Kia Sonet

 Sonet Latest Update

-Kia Sonet Variants: The sub-4m SUV is available in six trims: HTE, HTK, HTK+, HTX, HTX+, and GTX+.
-Kia has also introduced a limited-run Anniversary Edition model based on the HTX trim of the SUV.
+Kia Sonet Variants: It is available in six trims: HTE, HTK, HTK+, HTX, HTX+, and GTX+.
+Kia has also introduced a limited-run Anniversary Edition based on the SUV’s HTX trim.

 1-litre turbo-petrol producing 120PS and 172Nm

 1.2-litre petrol producing 83PS and 115Nm

-The transmission options on offer are a 6-speed iMT and a 7-speed DCT (with the 1-litre turbo-petrol), a 5-speed MT (1.2-litre petrol), and a 6-speed MT and optional 6-speed AT (1.5-litre diesel).
+The transmission options are a 6-speed iMT and a 7-speed DCT (with the 1-litre turbo-petrol), a 5-speed MT (1.2-litre petrol), and a 6-speed MT and optional 6-speed AT (1.5-litre diesel).
 The Sonet’s claimed fuel efficiency figures are as follows:

 1.2-litre petrol MT: 18.4kmpl